geodynamics/pylith/docs/user/examples/strikeslip-2d/step05-greensfns.md

 The beginning of the output written to the terminal matches that in our previous simulations.
 The second half of the output written to the terminal resembles the output from time-dependent problems, but with the time step information replaced by the impulse information.
-The journal info associated with the `GreensFns` component (`journal.info.greensfns`) turns on the impulse information.
 We get warnings about unused PETSc options because we do not use time stepping.

 ## Visualizing the results